-3.3 Text to Speech
+4.3 Text to Speech

-- 1. Install the text-to-speech engine: (bbg) \$ sudo apt-get update (bbg) \$ sudo apt-get install libttspico-utils - This will take about 6MB. - 2.
-Generate a wave file: (bbg) \$ pico2wave -w testAudio.wav 'All your bits are belong to us.' - 3.
-Playback the audio: (bbg) \$ aplay testAudio.wav
+- 1. Install the text-to-speech engine: (bbg) \$ sudo apt-get update - (bbg)\$ sudo apt install espeak - 2.
+Generate a wave file: (bbg)\$ espeak 'All your bits are belong to us.' -w test.wav - 3.
+Playback the audio: (bbg) \$ aplay test.wav

-4. C Program to Play PCM Audio
+5. Cross-compile C Program to Play PCM Audio

+1. On the BeagleBone, install asound

+'''

+(bbg)$ sudo apt update

+(bbg)$ sudo apt install libasound2

+'''

+- You can check for the necessary files using: (bbg)\$ ls /usr/lib/arm-linux-gnueabihf/libasound libasound.so.2 libasound.so.2.0.0 - 2.
+On the host, install the asound development library (for the header files) (host)\$ sudo apt update (host)\$ sudo apt install libasound2-dev - 3.
+The host will need the armhf version of the asound library files in order to cross-compile the application.
+To do this we will install the armhf library on the host.
+(Very useful for cross-compiling libraries!) - Setup the host to be able to install armhf files and install ALSA:

+'''

+(host)$ sudo dpkg --add-architecture armhf

+(host)$ sudo apt update

+(host)$ sudo apt install libasound2-dev:armhf

+'''

-- 1. On the host, install the asound development library (for the header files) (host)\$ sudo apt-get update (host)\$ sudo apt-get install libasound2-dev - 2.
-On the BeagleBone, check if asound is already installed: (bbg)\$ cd /usr/lib/arm-linux-gnueabihf/ (bbg)\$ ls libasound\ libasound.so.2 libasound.so.2.0.0 - If you don't see a libasound.so.2, then install the asound library: (bbg)\$ sudo apt-get update (bbg)\$ sudo apt-get install libasound2 - 3.
-Your host will need a copy of asound's .so file from the BeagleBone in order to build an application which uses asound to run on the target.
-So copy the .so file to the NFS mounted shared folder: - On the host, create a folder on the shared NFS space (host)\$ mkdir ~/cmpt433/public/asound\lib\BBB (host)\$ chmod a+rwx ~/cmpt433/public/asound lib\BBB - On the BeagleBone, copy the file to the mount and name it libasound.so: (bbg)\$ cd /usr/lib/arm-linux-gnueabihf/ (bbg)\$ cp libasound.so.2.0.0 /mnt/remote/asound\lib\BBB/libasound.so - 4.
-Download the wave\player.c example from the course website. - In a directory on your host, such as in ~/cmpt433/work/pcmExample/, copy the wave\player.c and Makefile. - Create a wave-files/ sub-directory of this folder, and copy a wave file into it.
+- Verify the library installed: (host) \$ ls /usr/lib/arm-linux-gnueabihf/libasound.so /usr/lib/arm-linux-gnueabihf/libasound.so - 4.
+Download the wave_player.c example from the course website. - In a directory on your host, such as in ~/cmpt433/work/pcmExample/, copy the wave_player.c and Makefile. - Create a wave-files/ sub-directory of this folder, and copy a wave file into it.
 For example, copy in the provided drum sounds wave files. - Note that the program assumes the files are 16-bit, signed little endian, 44.1kHz, mono files (which is true of the drum sounds).
-If your sounds are different, you'll need to change the settings in wave\player.c - 5.
-Cross-compile the example code by running make: (host)\$ cd ~/cmpt433/work/pcmExample/ (host)\$ make - Makefile will build the wave\player.c code into wave\player and place it in ~/cmpt433/public/myApps/.
-To do this, it needs the asound library you copied in previous steps.
-GCC is told to look for any necessary libraries in the following command already in the Makefile: - LFLAGS = -L\$(HOME)/cmpt433/public/asound\lib\BBB - The wav target in the Makefile copies the wave-files/ folder into the myApps/ folder. - See comments in wave player.c for details on how application works. - 6.
-Run the application: (bbg) \$ cd /mnt/remote/myApps/ - (bbg) \$ wave player - You should hear the drum sound selected in the .c file.
-The drum sounds are are quite short. - For reference, the part of the application which actually sends data to be played is the call to snd\pcm\writei() in the Audio\playFile() function.
+If your sounds are different, you'll need to change the settings in wave_player.c - 5.
+Cross-compile the example code by running make: (host)\$ cd ~/cmpt433/work/pcmExample/ (host)\$ make - Makefile will build the wave_player.c code into wave_player and place it in ~/cmpt433/public/myApps/. - It links against the locally installed (on the host) armhf library which it will find automatically in /usr/lib/arm-linux-gnueabihf/ - The Makefile includes the -lasound flag, which is needed for the compiler to link against the libasound.so library. - The wav target in the Makefile copies the wave-files/ folder into the myApps/ folder. - See comments in wave_player.c for details on how application works. - 6.
+Run the application: (bbg) \$ cd /mnt/remote/myApps/ (bbg) \$ wave player - You should hear the drum sound selected in the .c file.
+The drum sounds are are quite short. - For reference, the part of the application which actually sends data to be played is the call to snd_pcm_writei() in the Audio_playFile() function.

 This call is blocking: it waits until the data has been transmitted to the ALSA sub-system for playback.
-However, there is some hardware buffering, so the sound may not have actually stopped when snd\pcm\writei() returns.
+However, there is some hardware buffering, so the sound may not have actually stopped when snd_pcm_writei() returns.

 You can use this delay to send more data, hopefully fast enough so that the sound has no jitter.
-Or, if you want to exit, you may want to call snd\pcm\drain() first so that all buffers play out without clipping the end of your wave file.
+Or, if you want to exit, you may want to call snd_pcm_drain() first so that all buffers play out without clipping the end of your wave file.

-- 7. Troubleshooting: - When trying to compile, if you get the following error: fatal error: alsa/asoundlib.h: No such file or directory Ensure you have libasound2-dev installed on your host PC.
+- 7. Troubleshooting: - When trying to compile, if you get the following error: fatal error: alsa/asoundlib.h: No such file or directory

-'''
+Ensure you have libasound2-dev installed on your host PC.

-• When running wave_player, if you see:

-error while loading shared libraries: libasound.so.2: cannot open shared

-object file: No such file or directory
+• When running wave_player, if you see: error while loading shared libraries: libasound.so.2: cannot open shared object file: No such file or directory

-'''